Kwabena Agyapong

-Kwabena Agyei Agyapong (born 6 March 1962) is Ghanaian civil engineer and politician.
+Kwabena Agyei Agyapong (born 6 March 1962) is a Ghanaian civil engineer and politician.

 Early life

 Agyapong was born on 6 March 1962, in Kumasi, Capital of the Ashanti Region of Ghana.
-He was the son of Justice Kwadwo Agyei Agyepong, one of three prominent Ghanaian judges who was abducted and murdered during the early years of Ghana's Provisional National Defence Council.
+He was the son of Justice Kwadwo Agyei Agyepong, one of three Ghanaian judges who was abducted and murdered during the early years of Ghana's Provisional National Defence Council.
 (PNDC).
 He had his secondary school education at Mfantsipim School.

 Life in politics

 Agyapong belongs to the New Patriotic Party of Ghana.
 He became active in Ghanaian politics when Ghana reentered constitutional rule after over a decade of Military rule.
 He played roles in the campaigns of NPP Presidential Candidates Albert Adu Boahen in 1992, John Kufuor in 1996.
 He also played a role in Nana Akufo-Addo's campaign to win the presidential nomination in 1998 but subsequently played a role in the overall party effort during the 2000 General election which was won by John Kufuor.
 He was involved in this again in the year 2004.